pipcorona/HabitRPG-widget/README.md

 HabitRPG-widget
 ======

 This project was designed to be used as a widget on your website to show your [HabitRPG](https://habitrpg.com) character and some stats on your own personal website.
 It can be used two different ways which are explained below.
+There is a WordPress specific version that [gersande](https://github.com/gersande) modified that is available [here](https://github.com/gersande/HabitRPG-widget).

 Running on your own server
 ------